-Rippington, Rudiger Approver:

-Reason: approved
+Approver: Rippington Rudiger Reason: approved

-Creating and editing an email definition on page 56
+Creating and editing mail definitions on page 58

-Use of hyperlinks in the Web Portal
+Using hyperlinks to the Web Portal in mail templates

 You can add hyperlinks to the Web Portal in the mail text of a mail definition.
 If the recipient clicks on the hyperlink in the email, the Web Portal opens on that web page and further actions can be carried out.
 In the default version, this method is implemented for IT Shop requests, in Identity Audit, policy checks and attestations.